- Hub Level: What this place might serve as in video games.

-- The Nasuverse has the Cafe Ahnenerbe, a rustic little restaurant noted for its excellent curry, is noted as a "place of impossible meetings" since it connects to all dimensions of the Nasuverse.
-The end results of the meetings can be, well...eccentric.
-The one to blame is (as always when it comes to dimensional travel) probably Zelretch.
+- The Nasuverse has the Cafe Ahnenerbe, a rustic little restaurant noted for its excellent curry, which is noted as a "place of impossible meetings" since it connects to all dimensions of the Nasuverse.
+The end results of the meetings can be, well... eccentric.
+The one to blame is (as always when it comes to dimensional travel) Zelretch.

 - The Ahnenerbe is an accessible restaurant in Kara no Kyoukai, but in Episode 5 it gets used this way when Tomoe and Shiki say their farewells to each other at the end of the movie.

 - All Around Type-Moon is also almost entirely focused around Ahnenerbe with a much larger focus on the crossover aspect (including A Day in the Limelight chapters for Fate/EXTRA, Fate/Zero, and Fate/kaleid liner PRISMA☆ILLYA), with a bit more drama.
 Notably, Illya and Miyu start working part-time at the restaurant, only to meet the mainline versions of Rin, Ruby, Shirou, Luvia... and Illya herself.
 Hilarity Ensues.
 It also serves as the staging ground for Carnival Phantasm.